Home

 Wallywash Pond is located in the district of Pondside, St. Elizabeth.
 It lies about 6 miles southeast of Black River, and a mile and a half from the Parottee coastline.
 It is Jamaica's largest freshwater lake, estimated to be about 1 km long.

-The pond has not been developed as a tourist attraction, but for the adventurous who like to try the roads less travelled, it's a short (but a bit bumpy) drive from both Black River and Parottee.
+A section of the pond has recently been developed as an attraction, with rafting, pedal boats, water cycles and a small ferry boat.
+For the adventurous who like to try the roads less travelled, it's a short drive from both Black River and Parottee.

-The morass surrounding Wallywash is a natural habitat a variety of birds, and the pond itself is good for fishing.
-The entire pond can be viewed from the hills above the Pondside Primary School, but to get close to the pond it is necessary to approach from the more westerly road closer to Parottee.
+The morass surrounding Wallywash is a natural habitat for a variety of birds, and the pond itself is good for fishing.
+The entire pond can be viewed from the hills above the Pondside Primary School, but to get close to the pond and the attraction it is necessary to approach from the more westerly road closer to Parottee.

-Wallywash is also known as Great Pond, and the story surrounding its formation is one of the least known, but most interesting Jamaican folk tales.
+Wallywash is also known as Great Pond, and the story surrounding its formation is one of the least known, but most intriguing Jamaican folk tales.

 I must say a big thank you to Mr. Trevor Smith, who was kind enough to let me use his wonderful rendition of the legend of Wallywash Pond.